Qualified faculty identify the need for a new course or course changes

 School Curriculum Committee

-- Service Learning Approval (if necessary) Once a course is fully approved, the faculty member can seek Service Learning designation for the course or for specific sections of the course.
+- Service Learning (if necessary) Once a course is fully approved, the faculty member can seek Service Learning designation for the course or for specific sections of the course.
 Additional documentation and approval is required for Service Learning through the Thayne Center.

-College Curriculum Committee
+Senate Curriculum Committee

 Catalog Entry and Banner programming